acmoles/portfolio/portfolio/projects/wesen.md

 3. The pendant blocks the eyelet so that the chain would not fit
 4. The pendant is extremely large

 I developed a system to detect these problems and display error notifications.
 Although I was aware of additional hard-to-detect problems such as non-manifold or thin geometry, since they rarely occurred, I chose not to address them in the MVP.
-Rather, I planned to manually fix these models for customers when this occurred.
+Rather, I planned to manually fix these models for customers.

 <!-- An important lesson from user testing was not to show these notifications until the user signals a desire to advance in the purchase flow.
 Otherwise, they completely counteracted my efforts to reassure non-technical users.
 Error notifications start once they become useful; when the user adds an eyelet for the necklace chain. -->